On probabilistic identities and coset identities in pro-$p$ groups: Large pro- p groups and applications

-its kernel $K$ is an open subgroup and, by the Kurosh subgroup theorem, it is also free.
-Thus, $G$ is virtually free.
-In particular, it follows from \cite[Corollary 7.1.8]{R17} that the free pro-$p$ product $C_p \amalg C_p$ is virtually non-abelian free pro-$p$, if $p$ is an odd prime.
-If $p=2$, then the free pro-$2$ product $C_2 \amalg Q$ is virtually free non-abelian, where $Q$ is a finite 2-group such that $|Q| \geq 4$.
+As a direct application of the above theorem, we show that two classes of pro-$p$ groups satisfy a probabilistic Tits alternative.

-We are ready to show similar probabilistic Tits alternatives for many classes of pro-$p$ groups. \begin{corollary} Let $G$ be a finitely generated pro-$p$ Demushkin group.
-Then $G$ is either solvable or randomly free. \end{corollary} \begin{proof} We refer to \cite{Lab67} for the classification of Demushkin groups.
+\begin{corollary} Let $G$ be a finitely generated pro-$p$ Demushkin group.
+Then $G$ is either solvable or randomly free. \end{corollary}

+\begin{proof} Let $G$ be a finitely generated Demushkin group; we refer to \cite{Lab67} for the classification of Demushkin groups.
 If $G$ is finite, then $G \simeq C_2$ is solvable.
 Suppose $G$ is infinite.
 If $d(G) \geq 4$, then by examining the possible presentations of $G$, there is a surjection of $G$ onto a non-abelian free pro-$p$ group.

 Suppose $d(G)=2$.
 By the rank formula, if $U \leq_o G$, then

 so $G$ is a $p$-adic analytic pro-$p$ group of dimension 2.
 If $G$ is abelian, it is solvable.
 If $G$ is not abelian, then $G^{\rm{ab}} \simeq \bbZ/q\bbZ \times \bbZ_p$, where $q$ is a power of $p$.
 This implies that $[G,G]$ is a $p$-adic analytic group of dimension 1, thus solvable.